shubhams/shubhams.github.io/DEPLOY.md

 + `user-remote`: The remote for your GitHub homepage repository `<your-github-username>.github.io`.
-+ `changes-branch`: The main working branch where you make changes specific to your information and different from the `master` (sometimes `main`) branch.
++ `my-changes`: The main working branch where you make changes specific to your information and different from the `master` (sometimes `main`) branch.
-+ `sync-branch`: The branch in sync with upstream and used to pull upstream changes.
++ `sync`: The branch in sync with upstream and used to pull upstream changes.

 ### Deploying using GitHub actions

-1. Commit all the changes in the `changes-branch`.
+1. Commit all the changes in the `my-changes`.
 2. Merge the branches in the `master` branch using `--strategy-option theirs`.
 3. Push the master branch to the `user-remote`.